Skip to main content

 from delinea.secrets.server import PasswordGrantAuthorizer

-authorizer = PasswordGrantAuthorizer("https://hostname/SecretServer", os.getenv("myusername"), os.getenv("password")")
+authorizer = PasswordGrantAuthorizer("https://hostname/SecretServer", os.getenv("myusername"), os.getenv("password"))

 Domain Authorization

 To use a domain credential, use the DomainPasswordGrantAuthorizer.
 It requires a base_url, username, domain, and password.
 It optionally takes a token_path_uri, but defaults to /oauth2/token.
+It is applicable only when authentication is done using a secret server.

 from delinea.secrets.server import DomainPasswordGrantAuthorizer